 Activities/programs should be supported financially by the Local Authority, the Arts Council, partnerships such as the DCEP and Youth Alliance, Community Groups, and schools.
 We would like to see the Local Authority/Town Councils work better together with Schools and the Youth Alliance to support Arts & Cultural activities.

 Money shouldn’t be a barrier to experiencing the arts.
 Scholarships and bursaries should be made readily available and advertised so that young people with the talent and enthusiasm are not prohibited because of cost.
 Every child should have the opportunity to experience live music or a theatre show, create visual art or take part in dance or drama activities at some point.
 Doncaster Music Education Hub is doing an excellent job at this with large scale opportunities for schools in Doncaster like Opera North Big Sing, BBC Music Day and RPO Resound at the Dome but more can be done across disciplines.

 The DCEP needs to forge strong links with schools so that they can work together to support children and young people’s engagement with the Arts & Culture, but better support from staff (teaching and leadership staff) in schools is crucial for change.
 They need to work with each other to develop strong lines of communication and links for collaboration.
 The DCEP need to secure funding to do further research, pilot classes in schools, and build on good practice.

-Pockets of Excellence: Film Education in Yorkshire and The Humber is a report by IVE (formerly CapeUK) which reviews the state of film education in…Read More
+Early Years Arts and Culture in Yorkshire and the Humber is a report by IVE into the state of arts & cultural education in…Read More